-2310 - 2332 Lomita Blvd and 24505 - 24511 Cypress St.
+245052310 - 2332 Lomita Blvd and 24505 - 24511 Cypress St.

-Existing use is converted motels and a tire shop.
-The motel has large surface parking, and the site overall can accommodate more capacity, which will be further incentivized through the City's rezone program and other programs of the Housing Element.
+Existing use is multifamily residential converted motels and auto repair a tire shop.
+The multifamily use appears to be low in intensity motel has large surface parking, and the site overall can accommodate more capacity, which will be further incentivized through the City's rezone program and other programs of the Housing Element.
 Site D is located within the proposed West Lomita Specific Plan area which is intended to promote higher density residential, inclusionary housing, mixed use and 100 percent residential use.
 A preliminary development proposal is under review for a 1.53-acre site comprised of 5 properties under common ownership (includes 2336 Lomita Blvd.).
 The proposed density is 65 units per acre and includes inclusionary housing and commercial.
 The developer is requesting to collaborate on the preparation of the specific plan for the subject properties and surrounding area.